 Are There Links between Neuropathy and Diet?

 The links between nutrition and neuropathic pain are well-established.
 First, doctors have identified dietary and nutritional deficiencies which can lead to neuropathy.
 Second, researchers have uncovered links between certain foods and improvements in neuropathic pain.
+So, is there a link between neuropathy and diet?

 It is also worth noting that diabetic neuropathy, which is characterized by foot pain and other abnormalities, occurs in people with Type 2 diabetes or “adult-onset” diabetes.
 Diet plays a major role in the development of Type 2 diabetes; people who eat high amounts of sugar and fat, take in excessive amounts of calories, and are overweight or obese are at increased risk for developing this disease.